sugiyamath/paraemb/README.md

 ## execution flow

-prepare.py -> run.sh
+prepare.py -> models/<modelname> -> run some scripts

 ### prepare.py

-prepare.py is a data-preparation script.
-To use this script, you need to prepare an paraphrase corpus, like PAWS.
+prepare.py is a data preparation script.
+To use this script, you need to prepare an paraphrase corpus, like PAWS-X.

 The data format is this: